joshua-matt/StarVis/README.md

 ### 2/15
 35mins - figuring out plots for distance vs velocity away from sun

-	- then learned that within local group, expansion of universe is not measurable ;_;

 ### 2/16
 20mins - looking into spectra, stellar temperatures